namoklom/infant-behavior-markov-chain/README.md

 ![image](https://github.com/user-attachments/assets/28f07ba4-06dc-4203-9570-310373703ece)

-This bar plot provides a visual summary of how often each behavior appears in the sequence.
-It uses `seaborn.barplot` to create an aesthetically pleasing chart that highlights the dominance of certain states.

-**Interpretation**:
-- The behavior `SLEEPING` occurs most frequently, indicating a calm or resting state as the default.
-- `HAPPY` is the second most frequent state, showing positive engagement.
-- `CRYING` is less frequent, potentially indicating rare discomfort or needs.
+The bar chart titled "Frequency of Each Behavior" illustrates how often each infant behavior—SLEEPING, HAPPY, and CRYING—occurs in the dataset.
+Among the three states, SLEEPING is the most frequent, appearing approximately 37 times, followed by HAPPY with around 24 occurrences, and CRYING as the least frequent with about 9 instances.

 ---